Posts

 Image

 2024 has truly been a year of transformation for me.
 It’s shown me what real change feels like.
-I’ve experienced every emotion imaginable—fear, joy, sadness, courage, excitement, curiosity, longing, and so much more.
+I’ve experienced every emotion imaginable, fear, joy, sadness, courage, excitement, curiosity, longing, and so much more.
 Who would have thought my most stressful year would end in the blink of an eye?
 Who would have thought I’d finish my quota what once seemed impossible?
 That I’d board a solo 10-hour flight, visit the Eiffel Tower, or even fall in love with traveling, despite my former aversion?
 And who could have imagined that my brother-in-law would become a brother to me in every sense?
 And Christmas?
 Christmas, a celebration I’d never experienced before, brought me the most heartwarming memories this year (more on the Christmas markets and food in a later blog post).
 "Drastic" might be too strong a word, but I can't help but use it to describe a year that has redefined me.
 Let me take you on a quick ride through my thoughts.
-A few days ago, I was being appreciated for the...
+A few days ago, I was being appreciated for th...